ibm-client-engineering/solution-filenet-aws/website/docs/2-Prepare/Stage.md

 export AWS_SECRET_ACCESS_KEY=""
 ```

-## AWS VPC and EKS Cluster
+## Create AWS VPC and EKS Cluster

 ### Installing or updating `eksctl`

-For this we are going to use homebrew on MacOS.
+For this we are going to use homebrew

 ```
 brew tap weaveworks/tap